oracle/terraform-provider-oci/website/docs/d/nosql_table.html.markdown

 * `state` - The state of a table.
 * `system_tags` - Read-only system tag.
 These predefined keys are scoped to namespaces.
 At present the only supported namespace is `"orcl-cloud"`; and the only key in that namespace is `"free-tier-retained"`.
 Example: `{"orcl-cloud"": {"free-tier-retained": "true"}}`
 * `table_limits` - Throughput and storage limits configuration of a table.
+	* `capacity_mode` - The capacity mode of the table.
+If capacityMode = ON_DEMAND, maxReadUnits and maxWriteUnits are not used, and both will have the value of zero.
 	* `max_read_units` - Maximum sustained read throughput limit for the table.
 	* `max_storage_in_gbs` - Maximum size of storage used by the table.
 	* `max_write_units` - Maximum sustained write throughput limit for the table.